Mahdi-Kriaa/Casting_Defect_Detection/README.md

 Models used in this project are the following :

-    - Simple CNN model
+    - Simple CNN Model
-    - Fine Tuned MobileNetV2 model
+    - Fine Tuned MobileNetV2 Model

 ### Models Evaluation & Results